My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

 Putting a new shareholders agreement in place requires the approval of all company owners.

-Drawing up a new agreement can be started by just one person, but eventually all owners will want to give input.
+Drawing up a new agreement can be started by just one person, but eventually all business partners will want to give input.

 We find that the following process works well.